tdlib/td/example/README.md

 Convenient Python wrappers already exist for our JSON interface.

-If you use modern Python >= 3.6, take a look at [python-telegram](https://github.com/alexander-akhmetov/python-telegram).
+If you use Python >= 3.6, take a look at [python-telegram](https://github.com/alexander-akhmetov/python-telegram).
 The wrapper uses the full power of asyncio, has a good documentation and has several examples.
 It can be installed through pip or used in a Docker container.
 You can also try a fork [python-telegram](https://github.com/iTeam-co/python-telegram) of this library.

+If you want to use TDLib with asyncio and Python >= 3.9, take a look at [aiotdlib](https://github.com/pylakey/aiotdlib).
+This wrapper contains automatically generated fully-documented classes for all TDLib API types and functions and provides set of helper methods which makes work with TDLib much simpler.

 For older Python versions you can use [pytdlib](https://github.com/pytdlib/pytdlib).
 This wrapper contains generator for TDLib API classes and basic interface for interaction with TDLib.

-If you want to use tdlib with asyncio take a look at [aiotdlib](https://github.com/pylakey/aiotdlib).
-This wrapper also contains generator for all TDLib API types and functions.
-All generated types are properly documented from original TL Schema.
-Additionally, aiotdlib provides set of helper methods which makes work with tdlib much simpler.

 You can also check out [example/python/tdjson_example.py](https://github.com/tdlib/td/tree/master/example/python/tdjson_example.py) and
 [tdlib-python](https://github.com/JunaidBabu/tdlib-python) for some very basic examples of TDLib JSON interface integration with Python.